frankmeza/rust-notes/4_1_what_is_ownership.md

 ### The Heap

 - can accommodate data of unknown size at compile time.
-- less organized than the stack, or more complicated,
+- less organized than the stack, and/or more complex,
 - the OS finds a large enough spot in memory, marks it as being used, and returns a **pointer**.
 This is called **allocating on the heap**, aka allocating.
 - because the pointer is a known, fixed-size amount of data, *it* can itself be stored on the stack.
 - when the pointer is used from the stack, it must be eventually used to get the data from the heap.
-- accessing data from the heap is slow because you have to follow a pointer to get to the actual data
+- accessing data from the heap is slow because you have to follow a pointer to get to the actual data.

-#### The Underlying Ideas behind Ownership
+### The Underlying Ideas behind Ownership

-- do not seem extremely difficult, it's just a novel concept for a JS developer working in a browser or mobile view
+- Do not seem extremely difficult, it's just a novel concept for a JS developer working in a browser or mobile view.

 ## Ownership Rules